Staffordshire University logo

 Professor of Clinical and Forensic Psychology

-I received a BA(Hons) in Psychology from Hull University; a PhD in Psychology from Nottingham University and an MPhil in Clinical Psychology from the Institute of Psychiatry, London University.
+I received a BA(Hons) in Psychology from Hull University; a PhD in Psychology from Nottingham University and an MPhil in Clinical Psychology from the Institute of Psychiatry, King's College, London.
 My PhD and post Doctoral research concerned the reliability of children’s evidence in court.
 My interest in this continues and I am often invited to be an Expert Witness in legal proceedings.
-I am currently supervising a PhD student.
+I am currently conducting research jointly with Dr Sarah Krahenbuhl into ex police officers’ views of attrition in child protection cases and I am supervising PhD research into the child’s journey through the forensic process.

 Since obtaining my clinical qualification I have worked in various specialties in the NHS, including adult and child, substance misuse and neuropsychological assessment.
-Most recently I have worked with children in care and now work one day a week in a local Child and Adolescent Mental Health Service (CAMHS).
 My clinical research interests centre on Attachment Theory, which I find to be a very useful model to explain the difficulties experienced by people who have suffered adverse experiences in childhood.

 I have worked in Higher Education on training programmes for clinical psychology at Leeds, Birmingham and Staffordshire/Keele Universities, where I developed the current Clinical Psychology Doctorate.
 I enjoy encouraging new trainees and I regularly supervise DClinPsy research projects.

-Registered Practitioner Psychologist (Clinical and Forensic) - Health Professions Council
+• Registered Practitioner Psychologist (Clinical and Forensic) - Health and Care Professions Council

 Expertise

 My clinical and forensic expertise centres around vulnerable young people and their parents.
 I conduct assessment, intervention and research in this area.
 I have held research grants and have acted as a Professional Consultant to the Department of Health, the British Psychological Society and other national organisations.
+In 2013, Dr Sarah Krahenbuhl and I were awarded a Student Academic Partnership to support our research into the progression of child protection cases.
 I regularly act as an External Examiner and as a reviewer for other clinical psychology Doctoral programmes.

 • Children as Witnesses